-The procedure for spatial peak SAR evaluation has been implemented according to the IEEE1528-200X standard.
+The procedure for spatial peak SAR evaluation has been implemented according to the IEEE1528-2003 standard.
 It can be conducted for 1g and 10g, as well as for user-specific masses.
 The DASY4 software includes all numerical procedures necessary to evaluate the spatial peak SAR value.

-Base on the Draft: SCC-34, SC-2, WG-2-Computational Dosimetry, IEEE P1528/D0.0 (Draft recommended Practice for Determining the Spatial-Peal Specific Absorption Rate (SAR) Associated with the Use of Wireless Handset-Computational techniques), a new algorithm has been implemented.
+Base on the Draft: SCC-34, SC-2, WG-2-Computational Dosimetry, IEEE P1528/D1.2 (Recommended Practice for Determining the Peak Spatial-Average Specific Absorption Rate (SAR) in the Human Head from Wireless Communications Devices: Measurement Techniques), a new algorithm has been implemented.
 The spatial-peak SAR can be computed over any required mass.

 The base for the evaluation is a "cube" measurement.
 The measured volume must include the 1g and 10g cubes with the highest averaged SAR values.
-For that purpose, the center of the measured volume is aligned to the interpolated peak SAR value of a previously performed area scan.
+For that purpose , the center of the measured volume is aligned to the interpolated peak SAR value of a previously performed area scan.